slow pace life

 I’ve seen it happen repeatedly since we’ve been living in a rural area.
 I wonder how these people can stay in business?
 Don’t they want to make money today?

 What makes them so lackadaisical?
-Perhaps because they have lived that way their entire lives and are accustomed to the slower-paced world.
+Perhaps because they have lived that way their entire lives and are accustomed to the slower way of living.

 Can You Slow Down?

 So, if you are going to stay around people who live a carefree life and take their time getting back to you, whether for business or personal reasons, can you slow down to their pace of living?
-Or will it drive you nuts and make you more anxious?
+Or will it drive you nuts and make you more anxious with the slow pace of fast change?

 Those are the questions you must ask yourself before moving to a rural area.